binhnguyennus/awesome-scalability/README.md

 ## Donation

-[Click here to treat me a cake](https://paypal.me/binhnguyennus) if this project is helpful to you :cake: Thank you!
-You are the awesome one :thumbsup:
+[Click here to treat me a cake](https://paypal.me/binhnguyennus) :cake: Thank you!
+You are awesome :thumbsup: